Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Theoretical Analysis

 Under the assumption that the objective function $f(c,w)$ is $L_f$-Lipschitz continuous with respect to $c$ for a fixed decision variable $w$, the gap between $ \ell(\theta;p, \alpha)$ and $\ell(\theta;q, \alpha)$ is bounded by

 where $ \mathcal{W}(p(c|x), q(c|x)) $ is the Wasserstein-1 distance between $ p(c|x) $ and $ q(c|x) $ and $K_q$ is some constant. \end{theorem}

-\begin{proof} See Appendix \ref{appendix:theorem}. \end{proof} The theorem above implies that the surrogate loss provides a valid approximation to the original loss function, provided the proxy model $ q(c|x) $ can estimate the ground-truth $ p(c|x) $ well.
+The theorem above implies that the surrogate loss provides a valid approximation to the original loss function, provided the proxy model $ q(c|x) $ can estimate the ground-truth $ p(c|x) $ well.
 The bound is directly proportional to the $\mathcal{W}(p(c|x), q(c|x))$, which quantifies the discrepancy between these distributions.
 We now establish the conditions under which \texttt{Gen-DFL} outperforms Pred-DFL.
 To facilitate our analysis, we first introduce the following two definitions.

 \begin{definition} Let $p(c|x)$ denote the true conditional distribution of $c$, and let $p_\theta(c|x)$ be the generative model.
 We define $Q_c$ to be the “worst $\alpha\%$ tail” representative for $c$ under $p(c|x)$ based on the target decision $w^\star$.
 Formally,